-Even though you might not be living or working in the US anymore, this doesn’t mean that you can avoid paying back your student loan.
-While specific circumstances, including a period of unemployment, inability to find full time employment and period of economic hardship may be reasons qualifying you for a deferment of your loan, your circumstances in Australia might not.
+Even Australia isn't far enough away for you to escape your student loans.
+While specific circumstances, including a period of unemployment, inability to find full time work or other economic hardship may qualify you for an extension, being in Australia might not.

 Feeling at home in Australia

-There’s plenty of US culture to be found in Australia.
-From TV to radio and everything in between, you’ll come across plenty of familiar faces and voices.
+- There’s plenty of US culture to be found in Australia.
+For better or for worse, you’ll come across a lot of familiar faces and voices.